algolia/algoliasearch-zendesk/app/README.md

 This connector will every day take your public Help Center articles and put them inside an Algolia index.
 In most cases, this should be enough to have an up-to-date search.

-However, if you'd rather have it updated right now, like when you add a lot of support articles, you can manually trigger a full reindex.
+However, if you'd rather have it updated sooner, you can manually trigger a full reindex.
-On this page, just click the "Reindex" button in the bottom right corner.
-A few minutes later, your search index will be updated.
+On this page, click the "Reindex" button in the bottom right corner.
+An indexing job will be pushed in our indexing queue.
+Depending on the load of the queue, it might take up to a few hours for your search index to be updated.

 ### Updating your Help Center theme